hassanShakur/Node-js/README.md

 ### Unhandled Promise Rejections

 They can be captured globally using the listener `process.on`.
+The `1` in `exit` implies an unhandled exeption.

 ```js
 process.on('unhandledRejection', (err) => {